EricLindesay/cfutils/README.md

 A challenge is solved if it contains the string "Solved!".
 This string should by convention be at the end of the file, but may not be.
 Prints the challenges to stdout.
+You can also sort by tags and only show problems containing all of those tags.

 ```
 cflist